tyukei/mojo-gpts/README.md

 # mojo-gpts
 This is a simple example of using mojo to serve gpt2 and gpt3.5 models.

+You can also read tech article from [here](https://zenn.dev/kei_ninja/articles/ad7e1af87a26a2)

 ## Setup

 1. Install dependencies